writethedocs/www/docs/conf/cincinnati/2018/sponsors/prospectus.rst

 The **Second Draft** package is great for companies looking to hire or promote a product.

 - Two (2) tickets
-- Medium logo & link on the Write the Docs website
+- Small logo & link on the conference website
 - Name included in welcome announcement in email newsletters and social media
 - Display 1 promotional (“Swag”) item on the conference swag table (provided by sponsor)
 - One featured job posting in our Newsletter (2,500 subscribers)